Why Do Children Suffer? A Comparative Religious Perspective

 FAQs

-Does the Bible say why children suffer?
+Does the Bible say children suffer because of their parents' sins?

-Did Jesus say anything about children suffering?
+What does Jesus say about children suffering?

 0 Community answers